K-PaaS/application-platform-guide-eng/user_guide/development_platform/road_address.md

 # <a name="26"/>7.
 Road Name Address Search Sample Web App Description
 This Sample Web App is deployed to the Open Cloud Platform.
-The service of API platform can be used in a provisioned and bound condition.
+The service of the API platform can be used in a provisioned and bound condition.

 ### <a name="27"/>7.1.
 Sample Web App Structure
 The Sample Web App is deployed to the Open Cloud Platform as an App.
-In here, Spring Boot is used to bring environment settings(service connection information) from the Open Cloud Platform and use those informations inside the Javascript and AngularJS.
+Here, Spring Boot is used to bring environment settings(service connection information) from the Open Cloud Platform and use those information inside the Javascript and AngularJS.

 <table>
   <tr>